quadrimegistus/predetermination/README.md

 [Mega Millions Historical Data 051702 to 112825](https://github.com/quadrimegistus/predetermination/blob/main/Mega%20Millions%20Historical%20Data%20051702%20to%20112825.ods) -> [Most current data](https://catalog.data.gov/dataset/lottery-mega-millions-winning-numbers-beginning-2002)

 This file is a completed compile of Mega Millions Historical Data from 05/17/02 to 11/28/25 with comma separated values in a .ods file format.
-The most current data can be found at the URI's specified towards the bottom of this repository.
+The most current data can be found at the URI's specified.

 [Powerball Historical Data 042292 to 100421](https://github.com/quadrimegistus/predetermination/blob/main/Powerball%20Historical%20Data%20042292%20to%20100421.ods)

 [PowerBail Historical Data 020310 to 112925](https://github.com/quadrimegistus/predetermination/blob/main/Powerball%20Historical%20Data%20020310%20to%20112925.ods) -> [Most current data](https://catalog.data.gov/dataset/lottery-powerball-winning-numbers-beginning-2010)

 These files are a completed compile of Powerball Historical Data from 04/22/92 to 11/29/25 with comma separated values in a .ods file format.
-The most current data can be found at the URI's specified towards the bottom of this repository.
+The most current data can be found at the URI's specified.

 [Sequenced Historical Data Example](https://github.com/quadrimegistus/predetermination/blob/main/Sequenced%20Historical%20Data%20Eample.txt)